 - powder or granules used to help reduce cholesterol;

-- corticosteroid medicines such as prednisolone, cortisone or ACTH;
+- corticosteroid medicines such as prednisolone, cortisone or ACTH (a hormone);

 - nonsteroidal anti-inflammatory agents (medicines used to relieve pain, swelling and other symptoms of inflammation including arthritis);

 - medicines used to treat gout;

 - medicines used to increase blood pressure, such as noradrenaline;